Zerobeings/learn/README.md

 * [NodeJs](https://nodejs.org/en/download/)

 ### Installation
-> 🚨 [Wallet Connect](https://github.com/WalletConnect/web3modal-vanilla-js-example). recommends only running the modal on https.
+> 🚨 [Wallet Connect](https://github.com/WalletConnect/web3modal-vanilla-js-example) recommends only running the modal on https.
 HTTPS setup instructions can be found on the Wallet Connect github repo.
+Additionally the modal that is beings used was recently archived.
+Next step is to upgrade the wallet connect modal.

 1. Fork the project.
 2. Clone the project.